Environment Baselining Pilot

 Podcast

-Acceptance onto the pilot
+Acceptance on to the pilot

-• A range of sectors across Great Britain, weighted to provide an appropriate spread of sectors in each country and region
+• A range of sectors across Great Britain, to provide an appropriate spread of sectors in each country and region

 • A range of production systems within each sector